ug-cp/fast_samd21_tc/README.md

 ---
 author: Daniel Mohr
-date: 2023-09-29
+date: 2023-10-05
 url: https://gitlab.com/ug-cp/fast_samd21_tc
 license: BSD 3-Clause License
 ---

-# fast_samd21_tc -- TC5 or TC3 timer library for SAMD21 microcontrollers
+# fast_samd21_tc -- TC5, TC4 or TC3 timer library for SAMD21 microcontrollers

 [[_TOC_]]

-This library allows using the TC3_Handler, TC4_Handler and the TC5_Handler routine triggered by the Timer/Counter TC3, TC4 or TC5 on SAMD21
+This library allows using the TC3_Handler, TC4_Handler and the TC5_Handler routine triggered by the 16-bit Timer/Counter TC3, TC4 or TC5 on SAMD21
 (e. g.
 Arduino MKRZERO).
+It is also possible to use TC4 and TC5 as a 32-bit Timer/Counter.

 It is possible to trigger very fast (a few microseconds, e. g.
 4 us and less, depending on the runtime of the handler routine/function).
 You can use fraction numbers as interval (e. g.
 2.5 us).

 Keep in mind, TC4 and TC5 are not completely independent.
+But you can use TC4 and TC5 together as a 32 bit counter.
+This 32 bit counter allows to call the interrupt with a time between calls up to 136 years with a given precision of up to microseconds -- of cause the normal clock on an Arduino has not such a precision, but at least the software is doing its job correct.

 * home: [gitlab.com/ug-cp/fast_samd21_tc](https://gitlab.com/ug-cp/fast_samd21_tc)
 * mirror: [github.com/ug-cp/fast_samd21_tc](https://github.com/ug-cp/fast_samd21_tc)